Swanley District Scouts

 Training - the Basics

-For all roles within the Scout Association you will require some kind of training specific to the role.
-As a minimum this will be Module 1, Essential information.
+For all roles within the Scout Association, you will require some kind of training specific to the role.
+As a minimum this will consist of 4 or 5 Training Modules.
+These can all be completed online, through e-learning, and are:

 If you have agreed to take on a Warranted position within scouting you will be given a provisional appointment.